cromachina/fanbox-bot/README.md

 - `reset` removes all roles in your config from all users.
 Any other roles will be ignored.
 Unbinds all users.
 - `purge` manually runs the user purge.
 Any user with no roles will be kicked from the server.
 - `test-id PIXIV_ID` tests if a pixiv ID can obtain a role at this moment in time.
 I use this for debugging.
+- `export-csv` generates and sends you a CSV file containing user Discord IDs, Pixiv IDs and join dates.

 ## Install and configuration
 - Create a Discord app and bot: